Gossip at school is responsible for so many of our children’s friendship issues and social problems. Why does it happen?

-It was Monday afternoon and I felt helpless as Chloe, a Year 10 student, sat on the couch in my office, knees pulled up to her chest, rocking and sobbing.
+It was Monday afternoon and I felt helpless as Carrie, a Year 6 student, sat on the couch in the school’s front office, knees pulled up to her chest, rocking and sobbing.
 She could barely tell me what was wrong, so we phoned her mother and asked her to come into school.

 How did this happen?
-It’s hard to know, perhaps jealousy, tall tales, anger, fear?
-Probably all of the above.
+It’s hard to know, perhaps tall tales for attention, or children using the information as currency?
+Probably both.
 It doesn’t really matter.
 The perceived crime was never going to compare to the weapon of revenge….
 Gossip.
 Word had spread in a heartbeat.
-There was innuendo, scorn, and a hatred that is saved for those who break the social and moral order of a teen community.
+There was innuendo, scorn, and a hatred that is saved for those who break the social and moral order of a playground community.

 What is gossip?